Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with Embodied Agents as Case Study: Experimental Setup

 Each experiment proceeds in rounds.
 At round $r$: (1)~the current active system executes the task suite; (2)~a new candidate capability version is produced for one capability family; (3)~depending on the baseline, the candidate is either ignored, immediately activated, or sent through the governed upgrade pipeline; (4)~the system is evaluated on a held-out randomized task set; (5)~all runtime telemetry, policy events, anomalies, and recovery outcomes are recorded.

 For each condition, we run 5~random seeds with 150~task instances per seed per condition and 8~upgrade rounds per capability family.
-This produces enough variation to compare not only average success, but also instability, violation frequency, and rollback reliability.
+This produces enough variation to compare average success along with instability, violation frequency, and rollback reliability.
 All reported metrics are averaged over seeds and presented with standard deviations.
 All compatibility thresholds, activation gates, and monitoring triggers are fixed across experiments based on calibration on a held-out development set of 2~benign and 2~faulty candidates per capability family; no threshold tuning is performed on evaluation data.
 Formal metric definitions are given in \Cref{app:metrics}.